-This program emphasizes the complete theatre artist: one who feels equally comfortable in all facets of dance and theatre.
+This program emphasizes the artist-scholar who feels equally comfortable in all facets of dance and theatre.
 The major provides an educational experience responsive to today’s professional demands in the performing arts, in addition to satisfactory preparation for further work and study in either or both areas.
-The student may elect one of several emphases: performance, choreography, directing, or research.
-This major requires careful planning because required courses in both departments are taught in alternate years.
+The student may elect one of several emphases: performance, choreography, directing, dramaturgy, or historical and theoretical research, with or without a performance component.
 The student should consult with an adviser in each department as soon as possible.

 Requirements for the Major